 Arrange apps.
-Touch and hold any app on the Home screen until it jiggles, then drag apps around.
-Drag an app to the edge of the screen to move it to a different Home screen, or to the Dock at the bottom of the screen.
+Touch and hold any app on the Home screen until you see the app icons jiggle.
+Drag an app to move it.
+Drag an app to the edge of the screen to move it to a different Home screen, or to the Dock at the bottom of the screen (remove another app first).
 Press the Home button to save your arrangement.